tonethar/IGME-330-Fall-2021/syllabus.md

 ### Academic Dishonesty
 - The course policy on academic dishonesty is simple: If you get caught cheating or plagiarizing or commiting duplicate submission without permission, you get an "F" as a grade for the course, a letter detailing the incident goes into your records folder, and you are immediately removed from the class.
 (If this is a second occurrence during your career at RIT, the penalties are harsher.)
 Please review RIT's policy on academic dishonesty:
 [http://www.rit.edu/~w-policy/sectionD/D8.html](http://www.rit.edu/~w-policy/sectionD/D8.html)
-- **Duplicate submission** is the submitting of the same or similar work for credit in more than one course without prior approval of the instructors for those same courses. *If you took IGME-330 previously, you **may not hand** in code that you previously submitted (for example, a previous version Project 1 Audio Visualizer)*
+- **Duplicate submission** is the submitting of the same or similar work for credit in more than one course without prior approval of the instructors for those same courses. *If you took IGME-330 previously, you **may not hand** in code that you previously submitted (for example, a previous version of an Audio Visualizer, or game, or web app)*

 <hr>